Prajwal1261/M2-EmbSys/Project/1_Requirements/README.md

 ## High level requirements
 - Sensing the information of the persons distance.
-- Opening the door according to the distance of the person.
+- Opening and closing of the door according to the distance of the person.

 ## Low level requirements
 - Ultrasonic sensor to be used to sense the information.